-Comstock offers potential investors the opportunity to invest in a Company with a strong growth potential and a proven track record of successfully developing new shale resource plays.
-With the severe drop in oil prices and weaker natural gas prices, we enter 2016 with our primary focus on preserving liquidity and protecting the Company's balance sheet.
-We have substantially reduced our oil directed drilling program and released all but one operated drilling rig.
-In 2016, we are pursuing a prudent natural gas drilling program in the Haynesville shale based on enhanced recovery from longer laterals and increased stimulation.
-The Company has a total of 636 operated locations, including 286 extended lateral locations, on its Haynesville/Bossier shale acreage, where the Company estimates to have over 6 Tcf of reserve potential.
-We are currently budgeting $90 million to drill nine long lateral natural gas wells in 2016.
-This program should provide natural gas production growth in 2016 if we drill all of the wells that we have budgeted, but we may reduce the number of wells drilled if natural gas prices remain low.
-While we have no near term plans to drill wells on our oil properties, we are maintaining lease positions on undeveloped oil properties where it is economically feasible.
-We have one of the lowest overall cost structures in the industry, and we intend to maintain a low cost structure on-going.
-We are safeguarding the balance sheet in 2016 due to the current oil and gas price uncertainty.
-We have no debt maturities prior to 2019 and we continue to conservatively manage cash reserves.
+In 2017, we are pursuing a natural gas drilling program in the Haynesville shale based on enhanced recovery from longer laterals and increased stimulation.
+The Company has over 700 operated drilling locations on its Haynesville/Bossier shale acreage, where the Company estimates to have over 6 Tcf of reserve potential.
+We are currently budgeting $168 million to drill 22 (17.2 net to us) long lateral natural gas wells in 2017.
+This program should provide 40% natural gas production growth in 2017 if we drill all of the wells that we have budgeted.
+We entered into a new Haynesville drilling joint venture with a utility in January 2017 which we can use to acquire additional acreage and to grow our inventory of drilling locations.
+We have one of the lowest overall cost structures in the industry, and we expect to see further improvements in our cost structure driven by our low cost Haynesville shale program.
+We are protecting our natural gas focused drilling program economics with an effective hedging program.
+We have no debt maturities prior to 2019 and we continue to conservatively manage our liquidity.